apache/systemds/docs/beginners-guide-to-dml-and-pydml.md

 Functions encapsulate useful functionality in SystemML.
 In addition to built-in functions, users can define their own functions.
 Functions take 0 or more parameters and return 0 or more values.
-Currently, if a function returns nothing, it still needs to be assigned to a variable.

 <div class="codetabs2">